Individual Retirement Account

 Individual Retirement Account (IRA)

-* $25 minimum balance required to open.
+* NO minimum balance required to open.
 IRA rates are variable and set by the Board of Directors on a monthly basis.
 Rate subject to change after account is opened.
 Dividends are calculated on the daily balance, compounded monthly, and credited to the account at the end of the month.
 Dividends begin to accrue upon deposit.
 Roth, Traditional, CESA options available.
 Share Certificates in various terms are also available.
 Dividends are paid from current income and available earnings after required transfers to reserves are made at the end of a dividend period.
 Dividends are not guaranteed.
 IRA rates are variable and set by the Board of Directors on a monthly basis.

 1Variable rate account, rate is subject to change anytime after account opening.
 Fees could reduce earnings.
 Please see our Fee Disclosure Statement for further information about fees potentially related to these accounts.